tinted-theming/home/builder.md

     base0E: "eeeeee"
     base0F: "ffffff"

-When scheme is loaded from a legacy scheme file, the following changes apply:
+When scheme is loaded from a legacy scheme file, the following specifics apply:

 - `system` will be inferred to be either `base16` or `base24` depending on which bases are provided.
-- all color values MUST be in HTML hex format and MAY be preceded by a "#".
+- all color values MUST be in HTML hex format and MAY be preceded by a `#`.
-- the `palette` children MUST all be top-level keys, there MUST NOT be a `palette` key.
+- the `palette` children MUST all be top-level keys.
+It can be assumed that other than `scheme`, `author`, and `description` are `palette` color values.
 - the scheme name MUST be specified using `scheme`, not `name`.

 </details>